Frequently Asked Questions

 No. The School does not divulge the details of the selection juries’ evaluations.

-NON-CANADIAN CANDIDATES
+INTERNATIONAL CANDIDATES

 What are the tuition fees for foreign students?

-For non-Canadian citizens, the tuition fees for the 2017-2018 school year are $9,700 for the Acting, Production, and Set & Costume Design programs, while for the Playwriting and Directing programs, tuition fees for the 2017-2018 school year are $11,220.
+For students who are not citizens or permanent residents of Canada, the tuition fees for the 2023-2024 school year are $11,012.76 for the Acting, Production, and Set & Costume Design programs, while for the Playwriting and Directing programs, tuition fees for the 2023-2024 school year are $12,736.98.

 Can non-Canadians apply?

 International applicants are welcome to apply.
-However they must be aware that they need to sort out their student visa themselves, as well as travelling and moving to Montréal, Canada.
-If a selected applicant is not able to complete their visa process or get to Montréal, we will have to rescind their invitation to join the School and select another applicant.
+However they must be aware that they need to sort out their student visa themselves, as well as travelling and moving to Montreal, Canada.
+If a selected applicant is not able to complete their visa process or get to Montreal, we will have to rescind their invitation to join the School and select another applicant.

 How can I apply from abroad?

-By filling out the online application form in the Admissions section of the National Theatre School’s website.
+The process is the same for all candidates.
+Start by filling out the online application form in the Admissions section of the National Theatre School’s website.

 NEED ANY HELP?